-BBQ Pork Sandwiches are a quick, easy and delicious meal done in your crock pot .
-They are a definite crowd pleaser.
+BBQ Pork Sandwiches are a quick, easy and delicious meal done in your crock pot.
+The meat is tender and delicious and a definite crowd pleaser.

-If you are looking for an easy, no fuss dinner today’s recipe is just for you.
+If you are looking for an easy, no fuss dinner, today’s recipe is just for you.
 These bbq pork sandwiches are a great recipe to put on the dinner rotation.
-The crock pot does all of the work for you, it only involves a few simple ingredients, and everyone loves the flavor or this marinaded pork.
+The crock pot does all of the work for you, it only involves a few simple ingredients, and everyone loves the flavor or this marinated pork.

 How to Make BBQ Pork Sandwiches

-Serve it up on a bun topped it with a little more BBQ sauce and you have bbq pork sandwich perfection.
+- Serve BBQ Pork on a bun and top it with a little more BBQ sauce.

 BBQ Pork Sandwich Recipe